MicrosoftDocs/memdocs/autopilot/enrollment-autopilot.md

 1. Choose a Microsoft Entra ID user licensed to use Intune and choose **Select**.

-1. In the **User Friendly Name** box, type a friendly name or just accept the default.
+1. In the **User Friendly Name** box, enter a friendly name or just accept the default.

 1. Choose **Save**.